mwhorse46/php-skeleton/README.md

 Update the composer.json data (fields are below) and the README.md file.

-1. name
-2. description
+1. description
-3. type (if needed)
+2. type (if needed)
-4. keywords
+3. keywords
-5. autoload (the project namespace)
+4. autoload (the project namespace)
-6. autoload-dev (the project namespace)
+5. autoload-dev (the project namespace)

 Commit & push all.